team-carepay/java-template-engine/documentation.md

 Actions
 ---

-There is the list of actions.
+There is the sequence of actions.
 "Arguments" and "pipelines" are evaluations of data, defined in detail in the corresponding sections that follow:

 ```
 {{/* a comment */}}